Serverless-Dubai/budget-pipeline/README.md

 component itself.
 To separate the two, we place our lambda function underneath the `code` subdirectory.

+### Step 3
+We have a Lambda function and that's great, but right now we don't have any way to invoke it.

+Let's fix that by adding the rest-api component to our `serverless.yml` file.

 ## Deployment
 To deploy our component, run `components deploy`.